Folkestone Groomers Directory

 This post contains affiliate links.
 If you make a purchase through these links, we may earn a commission at no additional cost to you.
 We only recommend products we trust and believe will be valuable to our readers.

-If your Terrier has a wire coat, choosing between hand-stripping and clipping for autumn grooming can feel overwhelming.
-You want to keep your dog comfortable while maintaining their coat's natural protection against Kent's wet, windy weather.
+If your terrier has a wire coat, choosing between hand-stripping and clipping can feel overwhelming.
+You want to keep your dog comfortable while maintaining their coat's natural protection against the UK's wet, windy weather.

-Hand-stripping preserves the coat's texture, colour and weatherproofing by removing ready-to-shed guard hairs, while clipping is quicker but softens the coat over time and can reduce protection on wet, windy coastal walks.
+Hand-stripping preserves the coat's texture, colour and weatherproofing by removing ready-to-shed guard hairs, while clipping is quicker but softens the coat over time and can reduce protection during wet walks.
 The right choice depends on your dog's coat condition, temperament, and your maintenance routine.

 Key Takeaways